Car Accident Without Insurance: What Happens? (Apr 2025)

 If you cause a crash and lack insurance, you face significant financial liabilities.
 The law allows accident victims to pursue compensation for economic and non-economic losses.
 Economic losses include financial costs like medical expenses, income losses, and diminished future earnings.
 Non-economic losses include pain, suffering, disability, and other losses in quality of life.

 Without insurance, you are potentially on the hook for all these losses.
-If the accident victim successfully proves liability in a lawsuit and wins a damage award, they can enforce a judgment against you.
+If the accident victim successfully proves liability in a personal injury lawsuit and wins a damage award, they can enforce a judgment against you.
 You may need to sell assets to satisfy the judgment.
 If you do not, the accident victim could try to garnish your wages, attach bank accounts, and place liens against your home and other real estate.

 Bear in mind that each accident victim could secure a judgment against you.
 Thus, hitting a car with a driver and a passenger could multiply your exposure.